Interesting Animals: Penguins

 - Display the prewritten T-chart titled with "What We Think about Penguins" on one side and "What We Know About Penguins" on the other side.

-- Ask the students to look carefully at the images and think about what they know about penguins.
+- Ask the students to look carefully at the images and ask, "What do you think about penguins?"

-- Record students' thinking on the “What We Think We Know About Penguins” side of the T-chart.
+- Invite a few volunteers to share either their own or their partner's thought with the whole group.
+Record students' thinking on the “What We Think About Penguins” side of the T-chart.

-- Explain that today you will be learning all about penguins!
+- Explain that today you will be learning all about penguins and how to discuss facts about them!

 - Read aloud the book National Geographic Kids: Penguins by Anne Schreiber.